patriciacostadacruz/patriciacostadacruz/README.md

  [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=patriciacostadacruz&theme=highcontrast&hide_border=true&border_radius=10)](https://git.io/streak-stats)

-PS: contributions might not be relevant as they are only counted for Master/Main branches and not Dev.
+PS: contributions might not be relevant as they are only counted for Master/Main branches.

   <hr>